parkkj/BONUS_GEMC/README.md

  -> need to seperated identifier CellID, PhiCellID, zCellID, ....
  -> no need to take into account multi hit from a single ionization point -> Jixie's minimum step size=0.07 cm ??? but why it is random ?
+These are resolved some point, please take a look at the Kijun's Bonus Wiki

 ======